adibgpt/Multitask-Learning-enabled-Generative-Variational-Autoencoder/README.md

 # Model Training and Evaluation

-This repository contains the results of training and evaluating a [describe your model, e.g., machine learning model for X task].
+This repository contains the results of training and evaluating the Generative Variational Autoencoder enhanced by interpolation and SE policies.
 The visualizations provided showcase the model's progression during training and its performance on test cases.

 ---